Targeted Interpretable Safety Neuron Enhancement for Multilingual Vision-Language Large Models: Experiment

 \subsection{Main Results}

-\textbf{(1) Safety Alignment Effectiveness.} Table ~\ref{tab:main_results} presents the evaluation results of three VLLMs on the test set, reporting ASR across ten languages under both Image-Dominant and Text-Dominant risk settings.
-Overall, our method consistently achieves substantially lower ASR than all baselines across models and languages.Specifically, under Image-Dominant risk conditions, the average ASR of Llama and LLaVA decreases from 23.61 and 20.87 to 4.21 and 6.07, respectively; under Text-Dominant risk conditions, their ASR drops from 16.21 and 22.31 to 7.15 and 4.45.
-In addition, we also explore a fully training-free strategy on Qwen, our latest model in the experiments, to validate its effectiveness on more modern VLLMs.
-By directly amplifying the activations of safety-critical neurons identified during probing, which substantially reduces ASR across all languages.
-Notably, under Image-Dominant risk settings, it even outperforms neuron-targeted fine-tuning (4.37 vs. 6.19).
-Under Text-Dominant conditions, it still remains competitive despite a modest performance gap (9.77 vs. 5.47) compared with training-based methods, demonstrating the effectiveness of the neuron-based training-free approach.
+\textbf{(1) Safety Alignment Effectiveness.} Table~\ref{tab:main_results} presents the evaluation results of three VLLMs, reporting ASR across ten languages under both Image-Dominant and Text-Dominant Risk settings.
+Overall, our method achieves substantially lower ASR than all baselines across different models and languages.
+Specifically, under Image-Dominant Risk conditions, the average ASR of Llama and LLaVA decreases from 23.61 and 20.87 to 4.21 and 6.07, respectively.
+Under Text-Dominant Risk conditions, their ASR drops from 16.21 and 22.31 to 7.15 and 4.45.
+On Qwen, the representative multimodal safety methods ESCO and ASTRA achieve average ASRs of 25.56/18.13 and 25.32/16.68 under Image-Dominant and Text-Dominant Risk, respectively, while the recent multilingual safety SOTA baseline MLC reduces them to 12.22 and 6.68.
+In comparison, our method further lowers the ASR to 6.19 and 5.47, outperforming these baselines under both risk settings.
+These results suggest that methods designed for either modality or language alone generalize less effectively to multilingual multimodal safety scenarios, while also demonstrating the advantages of neuron-level safety optimization in jointly handling multilingual and multimodal risks.